<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 3. Navigate to the Applications page of the OAG UI.

-4. Within developer tools, click on the magnifying glass and search for the UUID from the error message.
+4. Within Developer Tools, click on the magnifying glass and search for the UUID from the error message.

 • This should return a match for the response from an "app?sparse=true" call.